7 Lessons For Retail In The Age of E-Commerce

 4. Focus On Customer Relations

-A unique aspect of brick-n-mortar stores is the advantage to meet and influence the customers directly.
-What a website struggles to do, with super creative graphics and persuasive writing, can be done with a pleasant smile and helping hand at your store.
+A unique aspect of brick-and-mortar stores is the advantage of meeting and influencing the customers directly.
+What a website struggles to do, with super creative graphics and persuasive writing, can be done with a pleasant smile and a helping hand at your store.
 Training your staff to make the shopping experience very friendly and cheerful for the customer can leverage your sales in a big way.
-Once you have repetitive customers you could find their preferences and work accordingly.
+Once you have repetitive customers, you can find their preferences and work accordingly.

 5. Omnichannel Retail Does The Trick

 E-commerce is getting more intense with cutthroat competition.
-From giants like amazon, eBay, and Alibaba to start-ups like Boxed, Checkr, and Slack, it’s a tough market to compete in.
+It’s a tough market to compete in from giants like Amazon, eBay, and Alibaba.

 Books and electronics are the favorites for online shoppers.
 E-commerce is at a stage where a singular approach doesn’t work.
 Omnichannel retail is the best approach for it.